Some of our Guinea gals

 "We" and "Us" refers to myself, Betty, and my mom, Penny, whom occasionally joins me in my madness!
 I'm a former 10 year Veterinary Assistant and have managed/operated several breeding programs in the past; approximately 10 years of which has been dedicated to Guinea Pigs!
 I raised Guinea Pigs & other small animals in my childhood & teen years while living at home.
 I then purchased my own home in the country, and focused on my Rabbitry, Kennel and Cattery; breeding Boxer dogs and Persian cats.
 After several years, I downsized and moved to an apartment in Bangor, Maine.
 Having always had a true passion for genetics and animal reproduction since the age of 8; my life was incomplete without working with some type of breeding program!
 I'd considered the programs I’d had in the past but ruled out all of the critters as they weren't conducive to apartment living.
 Then, a former veterinary co-worker contacted me to place her 2 girl guinea pigs.
 Well- the "girls" had a beautiful litter 6 weeks later!
-I quickly remembered how awesome piggies were; their great easy going demeanor, adorable wheeking, no climbing/tunneling/jumping/gnawing...
+I quickly remembered how awesome piggies were; their great easy going demeanor, adorable wheeking, minimal climbing/tunneling/jumping/gnawing...
 Needless to say; Chaz and Chantilly became our foundation piggies and started the aptly named By Chance Caviary est 2015!
 We’ve since expanded from just Guinea Pigs and now offer a variety of premium quality Pocket Pets.
 I incorporated select rabbit breeds in 2016.
 In 2018 I added Hedgehogs.
 As Guinea Pigs are our primary focus, we’ve decided to retain the name By Chance Caviary.

 All breeds start at $100 and up.